gustavobartho/Applied-Data-Science-With-Python/README.md

 #### Week learning objectives:

-* Demonstrate how the series class builds on top of numpy datatypes
+* Demonstrate how the series class builds on top of numpy datatypes;
-* Remember that the series class is a numpy array
+* Remember that the series class is a numpy array;
-* Demonstrate the basics of how to query a series structure
+* Demonstrate the basics of how to query a series structure;
-* Remember the dataframe as the principle data science structure
+* Remember the dataframe as the principle data science structure;
-* Define the various features of a dataframe
+* Define the various features of a dataframe;
-* Demonstrate what an axis is in relation to dataframes
+* Demonstrate what an axis is in relation to dataframes;
-* Demonstrate the difference between the series and dataframe classes
+* Demonstrate the difference between the series and dataframe classes;
-* Create and use pandas DataFrames to represent raw data
+* Create and use pandas DataFrames to represent raw data;

 ### Week 3 - More Data Processing with Pandas